Lexivon V9 Hatchet Review: A Budget Fiskars X5

 While the Lexivon impressed me – I would still choose the X5 if you can afford the difference.
 The finish and materials are worth an extra $20 in my opinion.

-Gerber is owned by Fiskars, and they actually sell the exact same axe under the Gerber brand, but in Black.
-So, if the X5 sounds good, but you don’t like the bright orange look – check out the Gerber 9, you can find it on amazon.
+Gerber is owned by Fiskars, and they sell the same axe under the Gerber brand, but in Black.
+So, if you like the X5 but don’t like the bright orange look – here is your option.

 Note: There is also the Gerber Gator that looks very similar, but is made in Thailand.
 The quality is not the same as the Fiskars or Standard Gerber models.